vishal-mourya/World-Class-Free-Education/README.md

 # World-Class-Free-Education
-This portal provides a simply beautiful way to learn from anytime, anywhere.
+This portal provides a simply beautiful way to learn anytime, anywhere.